TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 MONETARY MOTIVATORS
 Any product design with certified recyclable content may get that amount of recyclable content for production (less recycling costs) FREE of charge at the Recycle Center or location external to the DAE.
 This encourages product producers to make products with the highest percentage of recyclable materials possible and that they are as easily recyclable as possible, as this will reduce Production Costs significantly.
 Modular and Reusable products will get relative fair consideration.

 The TRMS DAE will lower the entry barriers for new entrepreneurs by lowering startup cost both in the smart use of materials and in spread out labor costs.
 Lower Barriers means more employed people and a stronger economy with more competition and innovation.
+In exchange for this service all producers agree to make available all their products on the TRMS MarketPlace where the currency is $MRT.
+In this way all employees and others accepting the $MRT have a guaranteed place to spend them.

 COMPARISON AND THEORY